Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Employment rate of 56.1% in Okaloosa County is slightly lower than the Florida state average of 56.8%.

-Lightning: Lightning occurs with every thunderstorm and, on average, Florida sees around 70-100 days a year with at least one thunderstorm in the state.
-Because of Florida's vulnerability to thunderstorms and lightning, lightning is one of the most deadly weather hazards in the Sunshine State.
-Florida has more lightning deaths than any other state(cdc.gov).
+Lightning occurs with every thunderstorm and, on average, Florida sees around 80-100 days a year with at least one thunderstorm in the state.
+The western half of the state, in particular, experiences some of the most frequent thunderstorm activity in the country, with areas inland from Naples and Fort Myers seeing more than 100 days a year.

 Passports and Visas